This Cá Kho (or Cá Kho Tộ) recipe comes straight from my mom’s kitchen—tender catfish braised in a rich caramelized sauce.

 What is Cá Kho?

-In the North, people often use freshwater fish like carp, and pair it with bold flavors: galangal, ginger, even fermented mustard greens or crab paste for extra depth.
+Up North, people use freshwater fish like carp, cooked with bold, punchy flavors—galangal, ginger, sometimes fermented mustard greens or crab paste for that extra depth.

-In Central Vietnam, being right by the sea, saltwater fish takes the spotlight—horse mackerel, kingfish, anchovies, tuna—usually simmered in a dark caramel sauce or stewed with pineapple and tomatoes for that tangy-sweet balance.
+In Central Vietnam, saltwater fish takes the stage—horse mackerel, kingfish, tuna—simmered in dark caramel or stewed with pineapple and tomatoes to get that perfect tangy-sweet balance.

-And then there’s the South.
-People love using catfish or snakehead fish, gently braised in a clay pot—hence the famous Cá Kho Tộ.
-It’s savory-sweet, melt-in-your-mouth tender, and carries that cozy clay pot aroma that feels like home.
+Down South, it’s popular to use catfish or snakehead, gently braised in a clay pot (Cá Kho Tộ).
+It’s savory-sweet, melt-in-your-mouth tender, and carries that cozy, homey clay pot aroma.

 Ingredients

-Traditionally, Cá Kho is cooked in a clay pot, but don’t stress if you don’t have one—any heavy-bottomed pot or pan will do.
-Got a cast-iron pot?
-Even better, it holds the heat beautifully.
+Traditionally, Cá Kho is cooked in a clay pot, but any heavy-bottomed pot—like a cast-iron one—works perfectly.

-- Fish – Fatty fish like catfish or salmon are perfect.
-Cut them into thick steaks so they stay tender during the slow braise and soak up all that flavor.
+- Fish – Fatty fish like catfish or salmon work best.
+Cut them into thick steaks so they stay tender during the slow braise and soak up all that caramelized goodness.

-- Sugar – Used to caramelize the sauce and season the fish.
-If you already have nước màu (Vietnamese caramel sauce) or even molasses, you can skip the caramelizing step.
+- Sugar – For caramelizing the sauce and seasoning the fish.
+If you already have nuoc mau (Vietnamese caramel sauce) or even molasses, you can skip the whole caramel step.

-- Salt – Not just for seasoning, but also to help keep the fish firm so it doesn’t fall apart as it cooks.
+- Salt – Not just for seasoning, but also to keep the fish firm so it doesn’t fall apart while cooking.

-- Peppercorns – Add a gentle heat and earthy depth.
-I usually keep them whole for a subtle, slow infusion.
+- Peppercorns – Add gentle heat and earthy depth.
+I usually leave them whole so the flavor seeps slowly.

-- White Scallion Stalks & Shallots – The white part of scallions is a classic aromatic in Vietnamese kitchens, and shallots work beautifully too.
+- White Scallion Stalks & Shallots – The white part of scallions, one of the essential Vietnamese herbs, forms the aromatic base of many dishes, while shallots add an extra layer of fragrant depth.
 Save the green tops for garnish.

-- Boiling Water – A little mom-approved trick: always use boiling water.
-It helps remove any fishy smell right from the start.
+- Boiling Water – A little mom-approved trick: pouring boiling water over the fish helps remove any fishy smell right from the start.

-- Cooking Oil – For making the caramel base and searing the fish before braising.
+- Cooking Oil – For building that rich caramel base and searing the fish before it goes into the braise.

 Instructions